Home > Web Design Courses

 - clean optimised CSS

 This course is an entry level course that does not assume any knowledge of HTML or CSS.
-Those wishing to attend should have an understanding of web design and should ideally have built simple websites in the past using tools such as Adobe Dreamweaver.
+Those wishing to attend should have an understanding of design or should be interested in hand coding websites.

 Although aimed at an entry level, many experienced designers that have attended this course, have found it useful to consolidate the knowledge they already have - understanding "why", rather than just "how".

-Web designers who would like to eventually move on to server side web development languages like PHP or ASP, find this a good starting point.
+Web designers who would like to eventually move on to server side web development languages like PHP or ASP, find this a good starting point too.

 The course then gets a little more hands on with students creating and understanding valid HTML structured pages.
 This is followed by a healthy focus on page structure for accessibility and search engine optimisation with many students post course reporting significant improvements in ranking in Google after just implementing this part of the course on their existing websites.